philiphendry/blog/_posts/2014-06-08-adding-a-generic-catch-all-route-in-asp-net-mvc-for-angularjs.md

 - angularjs
 - asp.net mvc
 ---
-I'm using ASP.NET MVC to host my AngularJS and inside the ASP.NET MVC site I'm also hosting WebAPI controllers to server JSON to the AngularJS.
+I'm using ASP.NET MVC to host my AngularJS and inside the ASP.NET MVC site I'm also hosting WebAPI controllers to server JSON to the AngularJS code.
 This means I have three routing tables!
 However, the routing table for ASP.NET MVC just needs to forward everything to the browser and let the Angular routing table kick in (so pressing F5 in my Angular app can actually mean *refresh this page*.)

-I haven't find official documentation for this syntax but it seems to work.
+I haven't found official documentation for this syntax but it seems to work.
 This code should be added to the ASP.NET MVC routing table where the key to this technique is `{*url}`:

 ```
 routes.MapRoute(